TechnoSavage/runZero/sdk-starlark-integrations/Akamai_Guardicore_Centra/README.md

 1. Determine the proper Guardicore Centra URL:
     - Assign the URL to `CENTRA_BASE_URL` within the starlark script
-2. Create an Ouath client ID and client secret in Guardicore Centra:
+2. Create login credentials with necessary, read-only access to retrieve JWT token for API access:
-    - Copy the Client ID; this will be used as the value for `access_key` when creating the Custom Integration credentials in the runZero console (see below)
+    - Copy the username to the value for `access_key` when creating the Custom Integration credentials in the runZero console (see below)
-    - Copy the Client secret; this will be used as the value for `access_secret` when creating the Custom Integration credentials in the runZero console (see below)
+    - Copy the password to the the value for `access_secret` when creating the Custom Integration credentials in the runZero console (see below)

 ### runZero configuration